upslopeio/java-object-basics/README.md

 words.add("happy");
 words.add("joyful");

-// this loop will execute twice for(String word : words) {
+// The code inside the loop will run twice
+// since there are two items in the ArrayList for(String word : words) {
     System.out.println(word);
 }